EMBL-EBI-GCA/bp_project/scripts/file_sanity/README.md

 ...
 ```
 Where the 2nd column is the total number of chros having peaks in a particular file
-The 3rd column will be OK if all the chromosomes that are in @check_chros_array are present in the file
+The 3rd column will be OK if all the chromosomes that are in @check_chros_array are present in the file.
+If not,the chromosomes within the @check_chros array that are not present will be printed

 This script will also generate a file named report_chros.bw.txt, containing a report on the number of files missing peaks in the chromosomes specified in the @check_chros array